Prepare Your Fully Online Course ~ Week 3

 Monday-Friday, 9am – 5pm: Click here to schedule a one-on-one synchronous online appointment with a CTL consultant.
-If this is your first time to make an appointment, learn how to join the one-on-one session after you have scheduled it.
+If this is your first time to make an appointment, learn how to join the one-on-one session (this link will open a PDF document) after you have scheduled it.

 Anytime: Ask us a question about teaching and learning online in our Ask Me Anything Q&A forum.
 We’ll respond within 24 hours.

 More to chew on, if you want it:

 Check out this theoretical text (online and interactive) on the scholarship of participation: The Rhetoric of Participation: Interrogating Commonplaces In and Beyond the Classroom, co-edited by Baruch First-Year Writing Program Director Lisa Blankenship.

 Want to run asynchronous discussion forums/boards on Blogs@Baruch or Blackboard?
 Before you commit, you may want to consider this essay about the pitfalls of relying on discussion boards without thoughtfully structuring them by English professor Edward Gallagher (this link will open a PDF document) (skip down to page 8 for a helpful framework for scaffolding discussions).

 This helpful rubric, authored by Joseph Ugoretz, the Chief Academic Officer of Macaulay Honors College, explains what counts as meaningful participation, on discussion forums/boards